-Forklift operators need to make sure to drive their lift at a proper speed.
+Forklift operators need to drive their lift at a safe speed.
 They must be careful when rounding corners and approaching blind spots.
 And, they should always wear proper safety clothing and equipment.

 Furthermore, businesses can set up speed limit signs at worksites.
 They can regularly remind forklift operators to drive carefully and follow posted warning signs.

 4. Ensure the Forks Are Low to the Ground